Battle Mechanics

 • If the target is not fully evolved and is holding an Eviolite, its Defense and Special Defense are multiplied by 1.5.

-In the first two generations, each stat was capped at 999, and during the actual damage calculation, if either the offensive or defensive stat exceeded 255, both stats would be divided by four to fit into an 8-bit register before continuing, as a result of limitations of the system.
-This would be fine - dividing both a multiplier and a divisor by the same number will yield approximately the same result, and 999 divided by four and rounded down is 249, which is less than 256 so it does fit in an 8-bit register - if not for the developers making a small oversight in G/S/C: the offensive stat is capped before the item modifier (Pikachu with Light Ball and Cubone/Marowak with Thick Club) is applied, and after that the game makes no checks to ensure that dividing by four will be enough.
+In the first two generations, each stat was capped at 999, and during the actual damage calculation, if either the offensive or defensive stat exceeded 255, both stats would be divided by four to fit into an 8-bit register before continuing, as a result of the limitations of the system.
+This would be fine - dividing both a multiplier and a divisor by the same number will yield approximately the same result, and 999 divided by four and rounded down is 249, which fits just fine within an 8-bit register - if not for the developers making a small oversight in G/S/C: the offensive stat is capped before the item modifier (Pikachu with Light Ball and Cubone/Marowak with Thick Club) is applied, and after that the game makes no checks to ensure that dividing by four will be enough.

-You can probably see what I'm getting at if you've read my second-generation capture mechanics section: if a Pikachu's Special Attack or a Cubone/Marowak's Attack is 512 or more before the item modifier is applied, it will overflow, and during damage calculation the game will think the stat is only (its value / 4) % 256 (% 256 meaning the remainder if it were divided by 256).
-While Pikachu has no legal way to raise its Special Attack to that stage in G/S/C, Marowak could learn Swords Dance, and competitive players bumped into this annoying fact often enough that the bug became common wisdom: if you used a Marowak with a Thick Club, you must only Swords Dance once, lest you cause an overflow and end up with an Attack in the double digits.
+If you've read my second-generation capture mechanics section, you'll be familiar with what happens next: if a Pikachu's Special Attack or a Cubone/Marowak's Attack is 512 or more before the item modifier is applied, the stat will become 1024 or greater after the boost, and the division by four won't be enough to bring the stat down below 256.
+The value plugged into the damage formula will be only the low byte of the result, which will equal floor(the stat's actual value / 4) % 256, i.e. the remainder if you divided the quartered value by 256.
+While Pikachu has no legal way to raise its Special Attack to that stage in G/S/C, Marowak could learn Swords Dance, and competitive players bumped into this annoying fact often enough that the bug became common wisdom: if you used a Marowak with a Thick Club, you must only Swords Dance once, lest you end up with the game thinking your Attack is ludicrously low.
 This was fixed in Stadium 2 and subsequent games, of course.

-This is not actually the full story - there are a myriad other modifiers in the "full" formula.
+In addition to the variables shown in the basic formula above, there are a myriad other modifiers in the "full" formula.
 However, while this core formula has stayed the same throughout every generation, how and when those extra modifiers are applied has been all over the place.
-Throughout the history of the franchise, various damage modifiers have been applied by multiplying the level, stats, base power, squeezed into the formula before the final +2, or applied at the very end; the same modifier has routinely been applied in different places in different generations even when the actual multiplier has stayed the same, and in the fifth generation the game applies modifiers with precision to the nearest 1/4096, unlike the previous games where all the calculations were done with integers.
+Throughout the history of the franchise, various damage modifiers have been applied by multiplying the level, stats, base power, squeezed into the formula before the final +2, or applied at the very end; the same modifier has routinely been applied in different places in different generations even when the actual multiplier has stayed the same, and in the fifth generation onwards the game applies modifiers with precision to the nearest 1/4096, unlike the previous games where the entire calculation was done with integers.

-In short, all this artificial complexity would make it massively bloat the section to detail all these erratic changes.
-It's clear Game Freak doesn't care where or how some given multiplier is applied in the formula, and realistically, you probably don't care either unless you want to be doing exact damage calculations: when was the last time you heard someone attach caveats about rounding errors and additions of two when explaining that critical hits do double damage?
+In short, it would massively bloat this section to detail all these erratic changes.
+It's clear Game Freak doesn't really care where or how some given multiplier is applied in the formula, and realistically, you probably don't care either unless you want to be doing exact damage calculations: when was the last time you heard someone attach caveats about rounding errors and additions of two when explaining that super-effective moves do double damage?
 Thus, I will treat all these modifiers the same way here: I will speak of the power or damage of moves being modified in such-and-such ways, and it should always be understood to mean simply that at some stage in the formula the stated multiplier is applied.
-Yet again, if you want exact precision, I direct you to UPC (see the Further Reading section).
+Yet again, if you want exact precision, I direct you to the Further Reading section.

 I will note specially when the placement of the modifier changes more than rounding errors, however: specifically, because of the cap and truncation on stats in the first two generations, it is significant whether a given modifier is actually applied to the stat and when, so I will note those cases where it was.